carloli94/carloli94.github.io/_posts/2014-3-3-Hello-World.md

 This tutorial will only cover the following functions of Alchemy Language - `Title, Author, Language, Taxonomy, Sentiment` and of Alchemy Vision - `Face Recognition`.

-In order for the service to work, `Gradle` is required to solve the dependency management problem of the API.
-The following line of code is needed in the `build.gradle` file.

-	compile 'com.ibm.watson.developer_cloud:java-wrapper:1.1.0'

 If you extract `MyAlchemyApp.war` you will see the subdirectory `src/main/java/Servlet`.
 This contains several java files including `FServlet.java` and `IServlet.java`.

 #### Examine the Java classes